austintackaberry/100-days-of-code/log.md

 ### Day 4: July 22, 2017

-**Today's Progress**: Chugging along on The Odin Project, getting more comfortable with git.
+**Today's Progress**: Chugging along on The Odin Project, getting more comfortable with git, HTML, CSS, and Javascript.

-**Thoughts**: Still not entirely sure why the staging area is a useful feature.
+**Thoughts**: Still not entirely sure why the staging area is a useful feature in git.
+Someone on reddit recommended to minimize the copy-pasting when doing tutorials in order to help learn more quickly.
+I have been doing this, and I think it is great advice.